ghc/ghc/docs/users_guide/glasgow_exts.rst

 will store two unboxed ``Int#``\ s directly in the ``T`` constructor.
 The unpacker can see through newtypes, too.

-See also the ``-funbox-strict-fields`` flag, which essentially has the effect of adding ``{-# UNPACK #-}`` to every strict constructor field.
+See also the :ghc-flag:`-funbox-strict-fields` flag, which essentially has the effect of adding ``{-# UNPACK #-}`` to every strict constructor field.

 ..
 [1]